tabsoverspaces/TimeFormatter/README.md

 - xxm:xxs
 - xxs

 Note: capital M stands for months; this is to prevent ambiguity between the months and minutes

 ## Time units
+One interesting feature is the abstraction of larger time periods (called time units here).
+Basically (almost) every time period is represented by a separate entity and in the implementation they are organized in a hierarchy, which allows for easy access and management.

+Currently, there are 6 time units available:
+1) seconds (each containing 1.000 milliseconds; time periods less than a 1.000 milliseconds are formatted as zero seconds)
+2) minutes (each containing 60 seconds)
+3) hours (each containing 60 minutes)
+4) days (each containing 24 hours)
+5) months (containing 30 days)
+6) years (each containing 12 months)

-One important flexibility feature of the formatter is that it allows you to give a value for the number of time units(days, hours, minutes...) that you want your final formatted string to contain.
+An important flexibility feature that is thus implemented is the possibility to give a value for the number of time units that you want your final formatted string to contain.
 For example, if you wanted to format and print a time period with the verbal time format on the scale of a couple of years, but anything less than a day is irrelevant to you, then you can simple state that you only want to see 3 significant units, i.e. years, months and days.

 Here are a couple of examples to illustrate this: